Archit061288/Modal-Dialog-Plugin/README.md

-# Modal_Dialog_Plugin
+# Modal_Dialog_PlugiC
-Create a simple plugin to open modal dialog.
+Create a simple plugin to open modal dialog by using Jquery.